sejori/super_cereal/README.md

-# cerealizer
+# Super Cereal 🥣

-Super cereal serialization without any weirdness.
-Retains methods and circular references 🥣
+TL;DR: you get to keep your lovely graph structure and all the lovely methods on your objects too.

 ## But how?